theinfinull/snapnotes/README.md

 # SnapNotes

 SnapNotes is one my sideprojects.
 Built with HTML, CSS, and JavaScript, SnapNotes provides an intuitive interface for creating, editing, and deleting notes, with data persistence via local storage.
+Just vannila js & no fancy frameworks!

 ## Features